aff3ct/MIPP/README.md

 ### Register load and store instructions

 Firstly, register loads or stores need to be aligned on the register size.
-To allocate aligned data you can use the mipp predifined vector class: `mipp::vector`.
+To allocate aligned data you can use the MIPP predefined vector class: `mipp::vector`.
 This class is fully retro-compatible with the standard `std::vector` class and it can be use everywhere you can use `std::vector`.

 ```cpp
 mipp::vector<float> myVector(n);